maziac/asm-code-lens/README.md

 - Hovering: When hovering over a symbol it shows the comments for the symbol.
 - Outline view: View your labels (code, data, constants) in the outline view.
 - Rename symbols.
-- Code Lens: Above symbols it shows the number of references.
-You can click it to get to the references.
+- Code Lens: Above symbols the number of references is shown.
+Clicking it reveals the references.
 - Command: asm-code-lens.find-labels-with-no-reference to find all labels that are not EQU and are not referenced.
 Useful to find dead code.
 - Supports e.g. sjasmplus (with dot notation, also MODULE and STRUCTs), Savannah's z80asm, z88dk assembler and many other assemblers that use a standard notation for labels (e.g. "label:").